Skip to content

 Challenge 2: The Master Data Management (MDM) Challenge for Agents

-Solution: Achieving Agentic MDM with Google ADK and Vertex AI
+My Approach: Leveraging Google ADK and Vertex AI

-i) Short-Term MDM via ADK Content Compaction
+1. Short-Term Memory via ADK Content Compaction

 For managing the immediate Session history and fitting it within the LLM's context window, the Google Agent Development Kit (ADK) offers compaction techniques.
 These methods act as short-term MDM by trimming the verbose log while preserving core context: